-ProRail divides (rerouted) international freight trains, (rerouted) international high-speed transport and (rerouted) international public transport into standard freight paths only.
+ProRail only divides (rerouted) international freight trains, (rerouted) international high-speed transport and (rerouted) international public transport in the time slots of standard freight paths.

 Due to domestic or foreign works, the train numbers per segment listed in the documentation on the Logistics Portal may vary on weekends and during periods of weekly maintenance.
 Environmental (including noise) and safety (including rail and transfer safety) standards may also lead to a deviation from the listed numbers.